sanathNU/sanathnu.github.io/hobbies.md

 ---

 # Hobbies
-To be is to learn and know things.
+To be is to learn.

 ## Movies and TV
-I'm broadly interested in the visual medium, and how it can be used to impact ideas on one's mind.
-I've been
+I'm broadly interested in the visual medium, and how it can be used to impact ideas on one's mind

 ## Books
 I like books and how they positively influence the way I think.
 I my interests vary from science, to philosophy, to history, and on it goes.